mucommander/mucommander/package/readme.txt

 - The month value used during batch rename is now 1-based rather than 0-based.
 - Fixed an issue that limited the number of files that can be copied from an SFTP server.
 - The recent locations list presents history in reverse order again.
+- Fix the location of the "This file may be too large for this operation" warning.

 Known issues:
 - Mac OS X: "muCommander damaged and cannot be opened" may appear after downloading muCommander from the browser.
 This